 There are plenty of factors that can make car insurance expensive.
 The most obvious factors are your driving record and your age — and though we’ll cover these below, others could be raising your rate.

-More importantly, the list below makes it clear which factors are out of your control — like your age and circumstances — and which ones you may be able to adjust.
+More importantly, the list below makes it clear which factors are out of your control — like your age — and which ones you may be able to adjust.

-Here are some reasons why your car insurance is more costly than you’d like, as well as what you can do to lower the cost of your premium.
+Here are some reasons why your car insurance is more expensive than you’d like, as well as what you can do to lower the cost of your premium.